haroonalrasheed/641a/selected-publications/index.md

 "Regulatory Entrepreneurship’s Threat to Digital Sovereignty: the case of Worldcoin in Kenya", with G. Mutung'u & M. Brewczyńska. _Science & Public Policy_, forthcoming [ISSN 1471-5430]

-_Transgressive Tech_, with L. Taylor, S. de Souza, J. Lopez-Solano, O. Sabbah & F. Ohai (eds.), Amsterdam University Press, forthcoming
+_Transgressive Tech_, with L. Taylor, S. de Souza, J. Lopez-Solano, O. Sabbah & F. Ohai (eds.), Routledge, forthcoming

 ["Digital Transformation and the Humanitarian-Development Transition: The role of digital public infrastructure and data protection"](https://doi.org/10.4324/9781003650164-9), with E. Schoemaker, in [_Data Protection in Humanitarian Action: Responding to crises in a data-driven world_](https://doi.org/10.4324/9781003650164), edited by A. Beduschi, M. Marelli & A. Martin, Taylor & Francis: 109–128, 2025 [ISBN-13 978-1-041094-07-4]